pkardas/notes/books/pragmatic-programmer.md

 **Estimate to avoid surprises.** Estimate before you start.
 You will spot potential problems up front.

 Basic estimating trick: ask someone who's already done it.
-Before you get too committed to model building, cast around for someone who has been in a similar situation in teh past.
+Before you get too committed to model building, cast around for someone who has been in a similar situation in the past.
 See how their problems got resolved.

 Model building can be both creative and useful in the long term.
 Often, the process of building the model leads to discoveries of underlying patterns and processes that weren't apparent on the surface.
 Building the model introduces